 One of the Leading Hospitals in Japan

-In 1994, Kanazawa Medical University Hospital became one of the first hospitals in Japan to be designated as a Special Function Hospital by the Ministry of Health, Labour and Welfare.
+Kanazawa Medical University Hospital opened in 1974.
+In 1994, it was designated as a Special Function Hospital by the Ministry of Health, Labour and Welfare.
 The hospital provides medical training to achieve the following aims: (1) Provision of a high level of medical services; (2) Development and assessment of advanced medical techniques; (3) Educating good doctors.

-In order to meet the variety of medical needs of a modern society, Kanazawa Medical University Hospital has expanded to include a central radiology department, an emergency medical center, and a health management center as well as a regenerative medicine center which promotes research and treatments using regenerative medicine.
+To meet the variety of medical needs of modern society, Kanazawa Medical University Hospital has expanded to include a central radiology department, an emergency medical center, and a health management center.
+The most recent addition is a regenerative medicine center, which promotes research and treatments in cutting-edge areas such as autologous bone marrow cell infusion therapy for liver cirrhosis, cancer immunotherapy, and regenerative medicine using iPS cells.

-Based on the philosophy of developing skilled medical professionals with high ethical standards and compassion, the hospital has been focusing on providing patient-centered medicine.
+Based on the philosophy of developing skilled medical professionals with high ethical standards and compassion, the hospital focuses on providing patient-centered medicine.
 It is also improving the educational environment for students and graduates to deepen their experience in clinical medicine through a wide range of clinical case studies and interactions with patients.